awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-issue-detection.md

             ],
 ```

-In this output, the issue is identified in the text between characters 27 and 63 in the preceeding text: "*lost my debit card or it was stolen*"\.
+In this output, the issue is identified in the text between characters 27 and 63 in the preceding text: "*lost my debit card or it was stolen*"\.

+When you're ready to set up a call analytics job, see [Start a call analytics transcription job](call-analytics-start.md)\.